luoshao23/CFA/level_3/Institutional_investors_other_topics_in_portfolio_management_and_cases.md

 #### stakeholders

 + DB plan:  employer; plan beneficiaries (employees and retirees); the CIO and investment staff; the investment committee and/or board; and the government, unions, and shareholders in the case of corporate DB plans
-+ DC plan: plan beneficiaries (e.g., the employer), the board, and the government.
++ DC plan: plan sponsor (employer), plan beneficiaries (e.g., the employee), the board, and the government.

 #### liabilities and investment horizon

 + DB plan
   `vesting`: a term indicating that employees only become eligible to receive a pension after meeting certain criteria, typically a minimum number of years of service.

+  + some key elements common among DB plans in the calculation of expected cash flows:
+    + service/ tenure
+    + salary/ earnings
+    + mortality/ longevity

   Funded ratio = fair value of plan assets / PV of DB obligations